fuzzymfx/fuzzymfx.github.io/content/nowstackit.md

 With StackIt, you don't need to be fluent in "geek-speak" or SQL wizardry to get the answers you seek from your data.
 We've made it super easy and friendly by allowing you to query your data using natural language.
 StackIt, with our trusty sidekick, `LookupAi`, employs the power of Natural Language Processing.
 That's right, we've given StackIt a big brain that can understand your questions and provide you with the exact answers you need.

 Imagine asking StackIt, "Hey, how many awesome customers have subscribed to my mind-blowing service?"
-And voila!
 StackIt will magically deliver the answer right to your fingertips.
 StackIt understands your questions, just like a helpful friend would!
 You can ask specific questions like, "How many customers have subscribed to my service in the last 30 days?" or get a broader overview with a question like, "Tell me the total count of super happy customers."

 ### Joins *(Coming Soon)*

 StackIt is all about making your data-importing experience as smooth as possible.
-Our upcoming joins feature will allow you to seamlessly combine data from multiple sources into a single Google Sheet.It's like having a data party, and everyone's invited!
+Our upcoming joins feature will allow you to seamlessly combine data from multiple sources into a single Google Sheet.
+It's like having a data party, and everyone's invited!

 Bring in data from Chargebee, PostgreSQL, Stripe, and more, and let them mingle and share their insights in one centralized space.
 No more flipping back and forth between different spreadsheets or struggling to manually merge data.
-It's like having a magical data wand that effortlessly brings disparate data sources together, creating a symphony of insights.

 ## Pricing

-Let's start with our generous free plan.
+Let's start with our generous **free plan**.
 It's perfect for those just getting started or with lighter data import requirements.
 With our free plan, you can import up to 1000 rows of data per month, connect with up to 3 data sources, and schedule your imports to run weekly.
 It's a great way to dip your toes into the world of automated data importing, without spending a penny.

 For those hungry for more power and capabilities, our paid plans are ready to supercharge your data game.
-Our basic plan, priced at just $30 per month, opens up a whole new level of possibilities.
+Our **basic plan**, priced at just `$30 per month`, opens up a whole new level of possibilities.
 With this plan, you can import up to 200,000 rows of data per month, connect with up to 10 data sources, and schedule your imports to run at the frequency that suits your needs—whether it's hourly, daily, or weekly.
 It's the ideal plan for scaling up your data operations without breaking the bank.

 But wait, there's more!
-Our pro plan, available at $40 per month, takes data importing to the next level.
+Our **pro plan**, available at `$40 per month`, takes data importing to the next level.
 With unlimited data importing, you can import as much data as your heart desires.
 Plus, you can connect with an unlimited number of data sources, ensuring you have all your data streams in one place.
 And just like the basic plan, you have the flexibility to schedule your imports to run hourly, daily, or weekly, so you stay in control of your data flow.

-To make your decision even easier, we offer a 30-day free trial of our paid plans.
+To make your decision even easier, we offer a `30-day free trial` of our paid plans.
 That's right—test out our premium features, experience the power of StackIt firsthand, and see how it revolutionizes your data importing.
 No commitments, no strings attached—just pure data-importing bliss.

 At StackIt, we're committed to empowering you with an intuitive, feature-rich solution at a price that works for you.
 So choose the plan that suits your needs, unleash the potential of automated data importing, and watch your productivity soar!